watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 | Identity preservation | 40–60% failure rate | <5% failure rate |
 | Wasted generations | ~50% | <5% |
 | Cross-platform migration | Trial and error | Systematic procedure |

+*Measurement notes: Observational estimates based on production sessions documented in case studies 01–07.
+"Failure" = human-judged identity gate failure (FaceGate or SkeletonGate or ProportionGate).
+No automated measurement was used.
+Platform: ChatGPT (GPT Image 1.5) unless otherwise noted.
+These are provisional figures; systematic cross-platform measurement has not been conducted.*

 ### Quality Gate Integration